Peter Lunn

 Dr Oliver Penney

-Dr Oliver Penney is a retired GP from Herefordshire.
-Prior to General Practice he spent two years working in a remote rural hospital in Papua New Guinea where the first of their 4 children was born.
+Dr Oliver Penney, who is now Chairman of the Trustees of Friends of Kagando, is a retired GP from Herefordshire.
+Early in his career he spent two years working in a remote rural hospital in Papua New Guinea where the first of their 4 children was born.
 Oli says, “Since retirement we have done several stints at Kagando.
 I love the contact with patients and staff and have enjoyed trying to learn very basic Lukonjo – at least it gets everyone laughing on the ward rounds!
-I see my role through clinical work and teaching, not as an expert but more as support and encouragement for the local team.”

 Dr Rachel Penney